RaveSplash/geocoding-web-app/README.md

 This is a project to scrap data from certain website, geocoding processing the data, and then display it in a map in our frontend.

 ## Stack
 Frontend: ???
 Backend: FastAPI
 Migration Library: alembic
 Web Scraping Library: BeautifulSoup4
+Database: SQLite

 ## Installation
 python : pip install from requirements.txt

+## Running
+Backend: cd to backend directory and then run ````bash uvicorn src.main:app --reload ```` to trigger the backend